Lunairi/42-H2S-Ft_Arena/README.md

 # 42-H2S-Ft_Arena
 A project I made for high school hack, a 42 high school curriculum that teaches students to program.
 This is the first project for teaching object oriented programming written in Ruby or Python.

+We were required to:
+- Write a pdf with detail instructions on how to complete the project and what is required
+- To write a grading scale for the students for when they turn in their project
+- To come up and design a unique project for the students
+- To create video tutorial with example code and a set script
+- To recreate our own created project to demo and show to students

 Ft_Arena Concepts: (Tier 1 Project)

 A) Child/Parent Class